Asive70/ST10506474_PROG5121_PART1/README.md

 ### Passwords
 Must be strong (8+ characters) and use a mix of uppercase letters, numbers, and special characters.
 ### Cellphone Validation
-Must match the standard South African format, starting with +27
+Number should start with +27, as it is the South African code
 ---